Lugia

 #041 Zubat, Designed and Folded by Saku Saku

-Video insturctions available from sakusaku858’s YouTube channel
+Video instructions available from sakusaku858’s YouTube channel

 Just today, Paper Ph2 uploaded this great Oddish tutorial to YouTube.